arivictor/intentional-architecture-in-python/book/1-philosophy.md

 This code works.
 It's less than 120 lines.
 You can understand it in a few minutes.
 It handles members, classes, and bookings.
 It validates capacity and credits.
 For a proof of concept, it's exactly what you need.

 But it has problems.
-You might not see them yet—they're hidden by simplicity.
+You might not see them yet, they're hidden by simplicity.
 As requirements grow, this structure will strain.
 We'll discover the problems together, and we'll fix them using architectural patterns.
 Not because patterns are "correct," but because the code will demand them.

 **This is where we start.** A working script.
-Good enough for now.
+Good enough for a proof of concepot.
 Ready to evolve.

 In the next chapter, we'll add a new requirement.
 The script will start to break down.
-And we'll see our first architectural principle emerge—not from theory, but from necessity.
+And we'll see our first architectural principle emerge, not from theory, but from necessity.

 Architecture isn't something you impose on code.
 It's something that emerges when code asks for it.